wu258/tripadvisor_scraper/README.md

 It will collect all of the reviews from the attractions on TripAdvisor

-you only need to change the name of place and state at the beginning of this code
+you only need to change the name of place and state at the beginning of this code, the target_number at line 12 is the maximum number of reviews will be collected for each attractions

 ## Environment